jc-handy/CSV/csvtool.md

                         row number (starting with 1) and row (as a list).
 The function must return either the row, possibly modified, or None, in which case the current row is discarded entirely, and processing continues with the new row.
 * --keep FIELDSPEC:     Output only these fields.
-See the "FIELDSPEC Syntax" section above.
+See the "FIELDSPEC Syntax" section below.
 By default, all fields are kept (of course).
 * --headings N:         Set how many rows (lines) of heading data are in the input. (default: 0)
 * --infmt {csv,excel,shell}: Set the input format.
 See the usage and description above for details.
                         (default: 'csv')
 * --reader DIALECT:      Set the CSV reader's dialect.
-See CSV DIALECT SYNTAX above. (default:
+See CSV DIALECT SYNTAX below. (default:
                         ',"BMT\\FF'
 * --outfmt OUTFMT:       Set either csv, shell, table, table-ascii, table-box, table-nosep, or markdown as the output format.
 See the usage and description above for details.
                         (default: 'csv')
 * --writer DIALECT:      Set the CSV writer's dialect.
-See CSV DIALECT SYNTAX above. (default:
+See CSV DIALECT SYNTAX below. (default:
                         ',"BMT\\FF')
 * --worksheet NAME_or_NUMBER: Give the name or number (starting with 0) of the worksheet to read if --excel was used.
 If not given, the first worksheet will be read.